OpenCTI-Platform/connectors/external-import/cve/README.md

 | Run and Terminate    | run_and_terminate    | `CONNECTOR_RUN_AND_TERMINATE`    | False                                | No        | Launch the connector once if set to True.
 Takes 2 available values: `True` or `False`                                                       |
 | Log Level            | log_level            | `CONNECTOR_LOG_LEVEL`            | info                                 | Yes       | Determines the verbosity of the logs.
 Options are `debug`, `info`, `warn`, or `error`.                                                      |

-Below are the parameters you'll need to set for NVD-CVE:
+Below are the parameters you'll need to set for CVE connector:

 | Parameter              | config.yml         | Docker environment variable | Default                                      | Mandatory | Description                                                                                                                                                         |
 |------------------------|--------------------|-----------------------------|----------------------------------------------|-----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|